waeljammal/notificationPlugin/README.md

 This plugin allows a developer to extend the `NotificationAgent` interface in `Echo`.
 This interface handles most pipeline notifications.
 However, it does not handle notifications configured in Manual Judgment stages.

+## Future work

+We're planning on adding a method to the `NotificationAgent` interface that would allow developers to define a set of parameters needed for the plugin (e.g., the Slack channel where the notification should be sent).
+Form fields for defining these parameters would be automatically generated in Spinnaker's UI.